 I am an American Studies scholar and historian of the United States.
-My work explores U.S. expansion, place promotion, race, climate, and environment, and I am interested in interdisciplinary approaches to understanding the United States in both my research and teaching.
-At Exeter I teach into History and Liberal Arts and also act as Director of Student Experience for the Liberal Arts programme.
+My work explores questions of U.S. expansion, place promotion, and race, climate, and environment, with a particular focus on the United States' tropical and semi-tropical frontiers - California, Florida, and Hawai'i.
+I am interested in interdisciplinary approaches to understanding the United States in both my research and teaching.
+At Exeter I teach into History and Liberal Arts and also act as the Director of Student Experience for the Liberal Arts programme.

 I am author of an award-winning monograph on the historical promotion of California and Florida as American “paradises,” as well as several journal articles engaging issues of settler, tourist, and regional and environmental identities in the United States.
 I have been a funded researcher at the Huntington Library in Pasadena, California, and the University of Hawai‘i at Manoa.
-I am completing my second monograph, which is entitled, California/Hawaii Bound: U.S. Settler Colonialism and the Pacific West, 1848-1959; the book is under contract with the University of Nebraska Press as part of an exciting new series on Pacific Worlds.
+My second monograph, California and Hawai'i Bound: U.S. Settler Colonialism and the Pacific West, 1848-1959, is forthcoming with the University of Nebraska Press as part of an exciting new series on Pacific Worlds.

 I am a member of the British Association of American Studies.